chill0121/Supervised-Sleep/README.md

 # Supervised-Sleep

-This project is evolving from its original focus on statistical inference and machine learning exploration into a full end-to-end data pipeline.
-While the original analysis—covering EDA, feature engineering, statistical modeling, and machine learning—will remain as a valuable reference, the revamped version will emphasize automation, real-time data processing, and actionable insights from biometric data.

-TODO: Expand on this pipeline summary with more specifics now that the project is underway.

-The new pipeline will include:

-1. Scheduled API requests for data collection
-2. A data cleaning module
-3. Storage in an SQL database
-4. Machine learning modules for analysis
-5. A web-based dashboard for visualization

-The repository’s file structure will be updated to reflect this transition, marking the deprecation of the original implementation, and can be now found in the `./sleep_analysis` folder.

-## Issues encountered during the project and their solutions:

-1. **Incomplete and Redundant Data.**
-  - The data fetching function determines the most recent API pull and sets the last end date as the new start date.
-This approach minimizes redundancy but results in a one-day overlap between consecutive data fetches.
-While this overlap is beneficial in data consistency, it also introduces a challenge: every data pull will always include a partial day’s data.
-Excluding today's data is not an option, as one of the dashboard's goals is to display current sleep metrics, which are only available in today's data.
-To address this, multiple solutions will be implemented at several levels to manage redundancy while preserving useful real-time data.
-    - **API:**
-      - The data fetching function minimizes redundant API requests by setting the last recorded end date as the new start date.
-This ensures only the last day’s data overlaps between consecutive fetches, keeping redundancy to a minimum.
-      - Some of the partial data from today is still valuable.
-For example:
-        - Useful partial data: `daily_sleep`, `daily_activity`, etc., as they contain calculated scores for the previous day.
-        - Incomplete data: `activity`, `workout`, and other real-time metrics, which remain incomplete until the end of the current day.
-      - To handle this, a pending flag will be introduced:
-        - If the data being stored corresponds to today’s date, it will be marked as pending (True).
-        - On the next API fetch, the start date (which aligns with the previous end date) will be used to overwrite any data entries with a pending=True flag, ensuring only fully completed data remains.
-Further solutions are needed on the database level after this is completed.
-    - **Database:**
-      - Since the dashboard must be able to display useful but incomplete, the database will temporarily store today's partial data while keeping track of its incomplete (pending) status.
-      - When a future API pull retrieves the full day's data, the database will automatically overwrite the previously stored incomplete entries based on the pending flag.
-      - This ensures that users always see the most recent available data, with incomplete entries seamlessly replaced once fully updated information is available.

-2. **Database Normalization.**
-  -
+This project has evolved from an initial focus on statistical inference and machine learning exploration into a fully automated **end-to-end data pipeline**.
+The original analysis—covering EDA, feature engineering, statistical modeling, and machine learning—remains a valuable reference.
+However, the new implementation prioritizes **real-time data processing, structured storage, and actionable insights** using a streamlined pipeline.

+## **Project Overview**

+The pipeline is designed to fetch biometric and activity data from the Oura API, process and store it in a normalized relational database, serve it efficiently through a custom FastAPI backend, and visualize key insights in an interactive dashboard.

+### **Pipeline Flow**

+1. **Data Ingestion:**
+   - Scheduled API requests fetch data from the Oura API.
+   - Implements batching to handle API constraints while ensuring up-to-date data.

+2. **Data Processing & Storage:**
+   - **Data normalization**: Raw data is structured into relational tables to maintain integrity.
+   - **Handling incomplete data**: Partial records (e.g., current day’s data) are flagged as pending and updated upon finalization.
+   - **Foreign key resolution**: Ensures relationships (e.g., linking heartrate to sleep sessions) remain intact.

+3. **FastAPI Backend:**
+   - Exposes RESTful API endpoints to serve both raw and preprocessed data to the dashboard.
+   - Uses materialized views to precompute frequently queried datasets, reducing database load.

+4. **Dashboard Visualization:**
+   - Displays sleep trends, heartrate insights, stress levels, and summary statistics.
+   - Features a color-coded sleep calendar and dynamic filters for user-adjustable views.
+   - Future plans include machine learning-powered sleep recommendations based on biometric patterns.

+### **Next Steps (In Progress)**
+- Implement ML models to generate personalized sleep improvement suggestions.
+- Optimize query efficiency for large datasets (e.g., heartrate) using additional indexing strategies.
+- Expand API functionality to allow for real-time user interactions with the dashboard.

+This system provides a scalable, efficient, and interpretable framework for analyzing personal biometric data, making it an ideal foundation for future predictive analytics.

+The repository’s file structure has been updated to reflect this transition, marking the deprecation of the original implementation, and can be now found in the `./sleep_analysis` folder.

+## **Issues Encountered & Solutions**

+### **1. Handling Incomplete & Redundant Data**
+#### **Issue:**
+- API fetches include a one-day overlap between consecutive pulls, ensuring consistency but introducing redundant and incomplete data.
+- Some real-time metrics (e.g., `activity`, `workout`) remain incomplete until the end of the current day.

+#### **Solution:**
+- **API Level:**
+  - The fetching function sets the last recorded end date as the new start date, minimizing redundant requests.
+  - Introduced a **pending flag**:
+    - Data for the current day is marked as `pending=True`.
+    - On the next fetch, entries with `pending=True` are overwritten with the final complete data.

+- **Database Level:**
+  - The database temporarily stores incomplete data while tracking its pending status.
+  - When a future API pull retrieves complete data, the database replaces pending entries.
+  - Ensures the dashboard always displays the most recent available data while seamlessly updating incomplete entries.

+### **2. API Data Fetching Constraints**
+#### **Issue:**
+- Oura API limits data fetches to 15-day intervals when including heartrate data.

+#### **Solution:**
+- Implemented a function to iteratively fetch historical data in **15-day increments**.
+- Ensures a complete backfill while adhering to API constraints.

+### **3. Data Retention & Conflict Handling**
+#### **Issue:**
+- Using `ON DELETE CASCADE` for all tables caused unnecessary deletions of linked data.

+#### **Solution:**
+- Applied `ON CONFLICT` resolution for `heartrate`, ensuring it persists while allowing `daily_sleep` and `daily_activity` to cascade.
+- Preserves continuous datasets (e.g., heartrate) while maintaining structured daily records.

+### **4. Handling Foreign Key Dependencies in Heartrate Table**
+#### **Issue:**
+- `daily_sleep_id` and `daily_activity_id` were `NULL` due to cascade effects when updating pending data.

+#### **Solution:**
+- Implemented `reassign_heartrate_foreign_keys()` to correctly link heartrate data after updates.
+- Prevents data loss and maintains accurate associations.

+### **5. Handling Missing API Response Fields**
+#### **Issue:**
+- Some API responses lacked expected keys, leading to `KeyError` during processing.

+#### **Solution:**
+- Modified `set_pending_flag()` to check for missing keys and log inconsistencies.
+- Prevents crashes and facilitates debugging.

+### **6. Optimizing Query Performance for Dashboard**
+#### **Issue:**
+- Frequently queried data (e.g., sleep calendar, heartrate trends) led to performance bottlenecks.

+#### **Solution:**
+- Implemented **materialized views** to precompute common queries.
+- Reduces query load and improves dashboard responsiveness.

+### **7. Structuring API for Dashboard & ML Model Integration**
+#### **Issue:**
+- Needed an efficient API to serve data to both the dashboard and future ML models.

+#### **Solution:**
+- Designed FastAPI endpoints for:
+  - Default dashboard data.
+  - User-adjustable queries.
+  - ML model access.
+- Ensures scalability and modularity.

+### **8. Handling Large Heartrate Datasets**
+#### **Issue:**
+- Large heartrate datasets made real-time querying inefficient.

+#### **Solution:**
+- Preprocessed heartrate trends (e.g., last 3 months, min/max/avg over last 3 days) upon data insertion.
+- Reduces computational overhead, improving dashboard performance.

+---

 *This project is licensed under the terms of the MIT License, but is intended for private use only.*